hernanver/hv-casestudy/README.md

 This prototype is designed to answer questions using the OpenAI API, drawing upon a database of question-and-answer pairs.
 These pairs were initially processed and transformed into semantic vectors utilizing OpenAI's 'text-embedding-ada-002' model, enabling the system to understand and match the semantic similarity between user queries and the stored questions.

 Question Answering: When a user ask a question, the system retrieves the three most semantically similar questions from the processed database and uses them as context to generate an informed response.
 This response is formulated by considering the examples and the new query, ensuring that the system's answers are both relevant and accurate.

+Python Version: This project is developed with Python 3.11.
+It is recommended to use Python 3.11 or newer to ensure full compatibility.

 ## Quick Setup